sherry-ger/workshop/Labs/Lab3.md

 18. Create a outlier Job by providing a name and click on continue.
 <img src="/Labs/images/transform_outlier.png" width="400">
 19. Click on continue in Validation

-20. Click on Create to start the job immediately.
+20. Click on Create to start the job immediately

-21. Click on View Results to look the results together.
+21. Click on View Results to look at the results together.

 <img src="/Labs/images/transform_outlier_result.png" width="400">